AwesomeLemon/awesomelemon.github.io/about.md

 Always happy to chat about these topics!
 Drop me a line at [alex@chebykin.dev](mailto:alex@chebykin.dev)

-Research-wise I'm also interested in explainable AI (my Master thesis was partly about leveraging NAS for explainability) and image generation (the applied part of my PhD project is about privacy-preserving medical image data sharing with GANs).
+Research-wise I'm also interested in explainable AI (my Master thesis was partly about using NAS for explainability) and image generation (the applied part of my PhD project is about privacy-preserving medical image data sharing with GANs).
 Life-wise I'm into fantasy, hiking, and discussing weird ideas.